AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics.md

 ## Analytics Events View

-The Analytics Event View will be used if you are utilizing the **Adobe Analytics** mobile extension.
+Use the Analytics Event View if you are using the **Adobe Analytics** mobile extension.
 This view allows you to easily see Analytics Events sent from your connected client, including Track Action, Track State, and Lifecycle events.
-This view is active while the "Analytics Edge View" toggle on the top right is disabled.
+This view is active when the "Analytics Edge View" toggle on the top right is disabled.

 ![An image that shows toggle which switched to Analytics View.](./images/adobe-analytics/direct-analytics-view-toggle-button.png)

-By selecting one of the Analytics events in the event table, details of how the event were processed can be viewed on the right panel.
+By selecting one of the Analytics events in the event table, details of how the event was processed can be viewed on the right panel.

 ![An image demonstrating different components in the Analytics Events View.](./images/adobe-analytics/analytics-events.png)